IsoLinearCHiP/luakit-sessman/README.md

 If you add it after ```require session``` the internal sessionmanagement (ZZ, :restart, etc) wont work.
 This is semi-intentional as this extention is meant to eventually be a drop-in replacement, however that part is not finished yet.

 **Attention**
-If you changed anything about the order of the tab-completion module (or for that matter probably anything about the tab-completion) things will likely be broken, as I am doing some funky stuff with the complete module, to get the tab-completion to work with the session list.
+If you changed anything about the order of the tab-completion module (or for that matter probably anything about the tab-completion) things will likely be broken, as I am doing some funky stuff with the complete module to get the tab-completion to work with the session list.
 I will add an option to disable interfering with the tabcomplete module at a later time.

 Usage
 =====

 By default there are two keybindings added:
-* ```gs``` : Opens the sessionmenu - with enter defaulting to replace current session
+* ```gs``` : Opens the sessionmenu - with enter defaulting to replace current session.
-* ```gS``` : Opens the sessionmenu - with enter defaulting to append to current session
+* ```gS``` : Opens the sessionmenu - with enter defaulting to append to current session.

 By default there are four commands added:
-* ```:sessman```        : Opens the sessionlist menu
+* ```:sessman```         : Opens the sessionlist menu.
-* ```:sesssave [name]``` : Saves the current session to under a given name
+* ```:sesssave [name]``` : Saves the current session under a given name.
-* ```:sessload name```   : Loads the session of the given name
+* ```:sessload name```   : Loads the session of the given name.
-* ```:sessremove name``` : Deletes the session with the given name
+* ```:sessremove name``` : Deletes the session with the given name.

 Sessionlist Menu
 ----------------